violistt/Password-Manager/README.md

 #Viewing saved data
-# Tested in Linux OS.
-Don't guarantee, that it works on Windows or Mac.
+Tested in Linux OS.
+I don't guarantee, that it works on Windows or Mac.

 There are several ways to view saved data.
 You can check them straight in terminal.
 Another option is open it in your browser.